-If you need to read out the current local configuration of the device (e.g. during a support case), you can copy the two local files setup.ini and group.ini either locally or via the IGEL UMS.
+If you need to read out the current local configuration of a device (e.g. during a specific support case), you can copy the two local files setup.ini and group.ini either locally or via IGEL Universal Management Suite (UMS).